 Readings, role play, viewing videotapes of master therapists and leaders in the field of family therapy/dysfunctional families, audiotape review of sessions, and co-therapy with licensed staff are also utilized as training methods to enhance your development as a clinician.
-In addition, we provide training in group therapy — including supporting advanced interns in creating and facilitating new therapy groups at the Center.
+In addition, we provide training in group therapy — including supporting advanced Associates in creating and facilitating new therapy groups at the Center.

 The Professional Development Process Group provides you with the opportunity to process any issues that arise in your development as a therapist as well as any issues relating to your training at CCG, or between you and another staff member.
 The Professional Process Group supports both your professional and personal development as a therapist.

-The personal growth component of our program requires interns and trainees to be fully committed to rigorous and ongoing self-exploration, self-awareness, and self-responsibility, and to also be committed to a willingness to communicate openly and cleanly.
+The personal growth component of our program requires Associates to be fully committed to rigorous and ongoing self-exploration, self-awareness, and self-responsibility, and to also be committed to a willingness to communicate openly and cleanly.
 This facilitates your development as a therapist and also helps to create an open and supportive learning environment.
 Participation in your own ongoing personal therapy is strongly recommended to aid you in this process.

 An Addictions Training Class is a component of our Training Program.
 The first nine weeks of your training focuses on usefulness of 12-step recovery programs in the therapeutic process and then includes a focus on suicide prevention and intrapersonal issues that arise from these two areas.
-As part of our Addictions Training Class, and as part of accruing hours towards licensure, participants in our Training Program attend a range of 12-step meetings during the first nine weeks of the internship/traineeship.
+As part of our Addictions Training Class, and as part of accruing hours towards licensure, participants in our Training Program attend a range of 12-step meetings during the first nine weeks of the training.
 When required as part of a training program, attendance at 12-step meetings is eligible for MFT licensure hours under the category of workshops, seminars, and training.

 When you and your supervisors jointly agree that you are ready to work independently with clients, you will be assigned a gradually increasing caseload of clients.
 Typically, therapists-in-training begin working with individual clients.
-When interns and trainees experience a sense of comfort and competence in that format, they expand their work to include couples.
+When Associates experience a sense of comfort and competence in that format, they expand their work to include couples.
 Family therapy work is typically done in co-therapy settings.
 It is also possible to do Play Therapy at our Center.

-Being trained by our Supervisory Team means that each trainee and intern is provided with both a coordinated, comprehensive, and integrated training experience, as well as exposure to different clinical styles.
+Being trained by our Supervisory Team means that each intern is provided with both a coordinated, comprehensive, and integrated training experience, as well as exposure to different clinical styles.
 This experience is designed to bring forth your natural therapeutic talents, as also to support you in removing the blocks and obstacles to your therapeutic effectiveness.
 We have found our team approach most effective to begin to create the conditions for masterful therapy.

 Our Supervisory Team operates best by sharing information and impressions about your work and your progress among all members of our team.
 Therefore, information that you share in individual supervision and group meetings is shared among all supervisors in order to maximize the effectiveness of the training program.
 The Supervisory Team makes special efforts to consult and coordinate among themselves in order to produce the highest quality result for you.